-Keigo Hirakawa is among the most interactive and creative jazz pianists today.
-Sought after for his willingness to be musically spontaneous on stage, he brings fresh sound to ensembles with highly personal and energetic style of improvisation.
-He has distinguishes himself with his articulate use of harmonic and rhythmic vocabulary and his leadership style on the bandstand.
+Keigo Hirakawa is a jazz pianist with a unique sense of expressiveness and rhythm section interaction.
+Sought after for his willingness to be musically spontaneous on stage, he brings highly personal and energetic style of improvisation to ensembles.
+He distinguishes himself with his articulate use of harmonic and rhythmic vocabulary and his leadership style on the bandstand.

 Read more about Hirakawa from this blog entry.